 กรุงสยาม (Kingdom of Siam) Monogram of Rama V รัชกาลที่ ๕ (5th Reign)

-This is a minor-issue where the lesser denominations' designs are updated, and incorporating the three-parted shield into the design.
+This was a minor-issue, where the lesser denominations' designs were updated to incorporate the three-parted shield into the design.

 Image